joycemok/joycemok/README.md

 # Hello Friends 👋

-### 👀 Introducing Me
+### 👀Introducing Me
 Hi, I’m Joyce!
 I’m a data analyst interested in telling insightful stories using data analytic techniques.
 With an interdisciplinary background in product design and statistics, I am interested in making data findings accessible to everyone from industry professionals to the average tech enthusiast.

 I'm a recent graduate from UCLA with dual degrees in Statistics and Data Science and Cognitive Science (With Specialization in Computing).
-Currently I am based in the Bay Area, specifically Daly City, CA.
+Currently I am based in San Francisco, CA.

 ### 📁 Projects
 Interested in what I do?
 Here is the link to my portfolio.